Dingwalls

-Dingwalls Dancehall (original name at time of opening) was a live music and comedy venue adjacent to Camden Lock, Camden, London, England.
-The building itself is one of many industrial Victorian buildings that were put to new use in the 20th century.
+Dingwalls Dancehall (original name at time of opening) is a live music and comedy venue adjacent to Camden Lock, Camden in London.
+The building itself is one of many industrial Victorian buildings which were put to new use in the 20th century.
 The original owner of the building, T.E.
 Dingwall, had his name painted on to the outside wall of the building, which was a common practice by businesses in Camden Town during the late Victorian era.
 The paint is still visible to this day, hence the venue's name.